-To strengthen the argument for these being the result of salty water flowing downhill, research teams on Earth will simulate the conditions (soil composition, low air pressure, and temperature) in the lab to see what all could create the dark streaks.
+Research teams tested the argument for these being the result of salty water flowing downhill by simulating the conditions (soil composition, low air pressure, and temperature) in the lab to see what all could create the dark streaks.
 In 2012 the MRO team increased the number of recurring slope lineae to 15 and strengthened their conclusion that they are caused by briny water melting and seeping downhill through the soil (see also link).
 However, a newer study in August 2016 seems to rule out the briny water idea.
 Using ground temperature measurements from the Mars Odyssey orbiter, the team found that there are no differences in temperature between slopes with the dark streaks compared to nearby slopes with no streaks, even when the dark streaks were growing.
 If the dark streaks were seasonal flows of briny water followed by evaporation, annual buildup of crust-forming salt should affect temperature properties.

 The measurements put an upper limit of three percent water.
 That upper limit is as moist as the driest deserts on Earth.
 The temperature difference study also rules out the streaks being just powdery dust falling downhill after it accumulated too much from dusty air.
 More likely the salts in the soil become hydrated by pulling water vapor from the air through a process called deliquescence (see this link for how it could happen).
 The RSL features have now been found in more than 50 locations from the equator to about halfway to the poles.
 A 2017 study of the steepness of the slopes for over 150 RSL found that the dark streaks could be where grains of sand and dust slip downhill.
 The RSL are restricted to slopes steeper than 27 degrees and end at slopes too shallow for gravity to make a slope of loose material unstable.
 The seasonal changes in the flows and their coloring may be due to changes in the deliquescence hydration of the sand grains but that raises of the question of why RSL don't appear on all steep slopes.